|

 All complex organisms begin life as a single cell, a zygote.

-The zygotes of seahorses, hummingbirds, and humans, for example, are phenotypically
+The zygotes of seahorses, hummingbirds, and humans are phenotypically

 indistinguishable.
 They all look alike.
-The zygotes divide and divide until
+The zygotes divide and their descendant cells divide until

-develops, the distinctive, specialized, adult features of the species emerge.
+As each organism develops, the distinctive, specialized, adult features of

 During embryological development, a cell that is a progenitor